The best way to stay informed during the season.

 It’s best to leave your pup at home.
 Dogs are NOT allowed in the buildings or in the orchards for food safety reasons.
 If you bring your pup they will have to stay in the car if you enter one of our orchards, so for their comfort it’s best to leave them home.
 Service dogs are allowed.

 Do you allow Weddings, Birthday Parties, School Tours, Groups, etc.

 Yes, we do!
 Please see Activities for more information.

 What is the white film on the apples?

-The whitish film you may find on some apples is called bloom and is not pesticide residue.
+The whitish film you may find on some apples is called bloom.
 It is made up of various natural yeasts and waxes.
 You should always shine your apple before eating to wipe off dust or other environmental residues that may have settled on it.

 We practice Integrated Pest Management (IPM), which is an environmentally sensitive, common sense approach to controlling and preventing damage from pests such as insects, plant diseases, weeds and more.